 If you meet the eligibility criteria, our Trustmark-registered installer will visit your property to assess whether we could install any of the following improvements:

 - Party wall insulation (between you and your neighbour)

 - Flat room insulation

-If funds allow, in addition to any insulation work, we will also consider installing measures including:
+If funds allow, in addition to any insulation work, we will also consider installing photovoltaic solar panels for electricity.

 The work will be done by our installer working to a new quality standard for the retrofit industry.

 Contact us for more information about the Action on Energy grants.

 You, or your tenants if you are a landlord, must either have an annual household income less than £30,000 or receive one of the following benefits:

 - Council Tax Reduction, excluding the 25% single-occupant reduction